Grants

 Local jurisdictions should contact their NCEM Branch Office.

-When to apply: Applications for fiscal year 2024 will be available in October 2023.
+When to apply: Applications for fiscal year 2024 are due December 31, 2023.
 Eligible local government entities and tribal governments submit projects for consideration through their corresponding Domestic Preparedness Region (DPR) in North Carolina.

 Emergency Management Performance Grant (EMPG)